This gallery contains 5 photos →

 My mother embodied perpetual motion, doing household chores, running up and down stairs, yelling at one or more of us to pick up this or clean up that.
 Raising five children was no easy task; after all she carried a diaper bag for 12 straight years!
 Her whirling would end after dinner when she collapsed on the couch, falling asleep almost instantly.

 She was a hyper-devout Catholic who demanded strict obedience to religious doctrine.
-Aside from our required attendance at Sunday Mass and attending Catholic school, all three of my brothers were Altar boys.
-The ubiquitous painting of Jesus whose eyes followed you no matter where you stood hung prominently in the living room while a large print of The Last Supper watched over the dining room table.
+Aside from our required attendance at Sunday Mass and attending Catholic school, all three of my brothers served as altar boys.
+The ubiquitous painting of Jesus whose eyes followed you no matter where you stood hung prominently in our living room while a large print of The Last Supper watched over the dining room table.
 We even had a Holy Water font at the front door and…prayer books on a small table in the first floor bathroom.
 I know there are many who have prayed to the porcelain god but I doubt that a single one of them thought, “If only I had a prayer book.”
 Perhaps my mother sought to narrow down the categories in the bathroom library.
-Yet I believe she was driven either by unyielding religious guilt or by shame, perhaps from an unspeakable childhood trauma.
+I suspect she was driven either by unyielding religious guilt or by shame, perhaps from unspeakable childhood trauma.